Jeroenvanwely/FACT/README.md

 ## Training & Running Experiments

-The below mentioned commands trains a given model on a dataset and performs all the experiments mentioned in the paper.
+The below mentioned commands trains a given model on a dataset and performs all the experiments mentioned in the original paper.

 ### Text Classification datasets